invisible-college/braidjs/readme.md

  - Delta-compressed network updates
  - Shareable synchronized state across websites

-We are intentionally keeping this readme short.
-Read more about braid at https://braid.news!
+*We intentionally keep this readme short.* Read more about braid at https://braid.news!

 ## How do I use this?